 Because of the naturally traumatic experiences that combat provides, many military members suffer from PTSD.
 Being exposed to a traumatic event alone, however, is not enough to be diagnosed with PTSD.
 There are many requirements that a condition must meet before it can be considered PTSD.

-The following table lists the different requirements that must be met before a condition can be diagnosed as PTSD.
+Listed below are the different requirements that must be met in 7 different categories before a condition can be diagnosed as PTSD for military disability purposes.

 Note: These requirements are strictly for assigning Military Disability Ratings to PTSD for Military Disability.
 Other organizations, psychologists, etc., may diagnose PTSD on different standards.
 Regardless, the requirements below are commonly accepted overall as a good general guideline for diagnosing PTSD.

 Once the condition fulfills all the requirements, it can then be officially diagnosed as PTSD by a mental health professional for the purpose of Military Disability.